-NBN Outage Report in Harpers Hill, Maitland Municipality, State of New South Wales
+NBN outages and service status in Harpers Hill, New South Wales

 The National Broadband Network (NBN) is an Australian national wholesale open-access data network project and offers landline phone and internet network.

-Problems in the last 24 hours in Harpers Hill, State of New South Wales
+Problems in the last 24 hours in Harpers Hill, New South Wales

-The chart below shows the number of NBN reports we have received in the last 24 hours from users in Harpers Hill and surrounding areas.
+The chart below shows the number of NBN reports we have received in the last 24 hours from users in Harpers Hill, New South Wales and surrounding areas.
 An outage is declared when the number of reports exceeds the baseline, represented by the red line.

 Community Discussion